 When you simulate the part of the process containing the Activity, you provide an input value (as in Action 1) that passes into the input Action Pin on the CallBehavior Action, which creates an Object of the Activity.
 The CallBehavior executes the behavior of the Activity, using the input Action Pin to act as the input Activity Parameter, and the Output Action Pin to receive the return as the output Activity Parameter.
 The Activity return value is then passed to an Action Pin on the next Action, using an Object Flow connector.
-You can provide JavaScript statements in the Actions of the Activity to act on the input value and generate a return value, such as: sim.buf=this.inParam; and this.outParam=sim.buf + 11:
+You can provide JavaScript statements in the Actions of the and sim.buf=this.inParam;